espocrm/documentation/docs/administration/currency.md

 ## Currency rates API

-API User needs to have *Currency* scope enabled in roles.
+The API User needs to have *Currency* scope enabled in Roles.

 Request to get all rates: `GET api/v1/CurrencyRate`.